Table of Contents

-Symbicort is available both as a metered dose inhaler and as a Turbuhaler, AstraZeneca's brand of dry powder inhaler.
-While both contain the same active ingredient, the metered dose inhaler uses an aerosol propellant to dispense medication, while the Turbuhaler contains no propellant.
+Symbicort is available both as a metered-dose inhaler and as a Symbicort Turbuhaler dosage, AstraZeneca's brand of dry powder inhaler.
+While both contain the same active ingredient, the metered-dose inhaler uses an aerosol propellant to dispense medication, while the Turbuhaler contains no propellant.

 Symbicort has two active ingredients, budesonide and formoterol.
 Budesonide is a corticosteroid that works by preventing swelling in the lungs, and formoterol is a bronchodilator that works by relaxing and opening air passages in the lungs.

 As with all prescription drugs, Symbicort has the potential to cause an array of side effects ranging from mild to severe.
-According to Symbicort's official website, common side effects for COPD patients include:
+Common side effects for COPD patients include:

 Common side effects for asthma patients include all of those, as well as: